manhowong/CS-lectures/Knowledge-Based-AI/L13 Planning.md

 			On(Robot, Ladder)
 	```
 - *Syntax* of an operator: an operator contains precondition and postcondition
-	- Preconditions: assertions that are true in the world before the operator can be applied
+	- **Preconditions**: assertions that are true in the world before the operator can be applied
-	- Postconditions: assertions that are true in the world after applying the operator
+	- **Postconditions**: assertions that are true in the world after applying the operator
 - The operator can only be applied if and only if the preconditions are true in the world
 - **By convention, all literals in precondition are positive literals.** (Postcondition may have negative literals.)
 - Example 2: `Paint-ceiling`